 There are low levels of odor that come with the Giani primer.
 That makes it appropriate for kitchen cabinets.
 It brings a transformation to worn-out cabinets.
-The project is for DIY users since it comes with easy steps to follow on applying the primer.
+The project is for DIY users since it has easy steps to follow when applying the primer.

 Rust-Oleum 329598 Primer